WordPress/sustainability/.github/ISSUE_TEMPLATE/meeting_agenda.md

 - GitHub discussion 3

-## Contribution Acknowledgement
+## :three: Contribution Acknowledgement

 - Badges awarded:
 - Props:

-## Open Discussions
+## :four: Open Discussions

-If you have topics you’d like discussed in the meeting, please leave them as a comment on this issue.
+Does anyone have an open discussion topic they’d like to bring to the team?

 ---